 \section{Abstract}

-\customunmarkedfootnote{$*$}{Co-first authors: Youngmin Im, Byeongung Jo.} Mobile GUI Agents---AI agents capable of interacting with mobile applications on behalf of users---have the potential to transform human-computer interaction.
+Mobile GUI Agents---AI agents capable of interacting with mobile applications on behalf of users---have the potential to transform human-computer interaction.
 However, current evaluation practices for GUI agents face two fundamental limitations.
-First, they either rely on single-path offline benchmarks or online live benchmarks.
-However, offline benchmarks using static, single-path annotated dataset unfairly penalize valid alternative actions, and online benchmarks suffer from poor scalability and reproducibility due to the dynamic and unpredictable nature of live evaluation.
-Second, existing benchmarks treat agents as monolithic black boxes, overlooking the contributions of individual components, which often leads to unfair comparisons or obscures key performance bottlenecks.
-To address these limitations, we present \sys\footnote{Our benchmark framework and dataset is available at \url{https://github.com/fclab-skku/Mobi-Bench}}, the first \textit{modular} and \textit{multi-path aware} offline benchmarking framework for Mobile GUI Agents that enables high-fidelity, scalable, and reproducible evaluation entirely in offline settings.
-Our experiments demonstrate that \sys achieves 94.72\% agreement with human evaluators---on par with carefully engineered online benchmarks---while preserving the scalability and reproducibility of static offline benchmarks.
-Furthermore, our comprehensive module-level analysis uncovers several key insights, including a systematic evaluation of diverse techniques used in mobile GUI Agents, optimal module configurations across model scales, the inherent limitations of current LFMs, and actionable guidelines for designing more capable and cost-efficient mobile agents.
+First, they either rely on single-path offline benchmarks or online live benchmarks: Offline benchmarks unfairly penalize valid alternative paths, while online benchmarks lack scalability and reproducibility.
+Second, existing benchmarks treat agents as monolithic black boxes, overlooking the contributions of individual components and obscuring performance bottlenecks.
+We present \sys, the first multi-path aware and modular offline benchmarking framework for Mobile GUI Agents that enables high-fidelity, scalable, and reproducible evaluation entirely in offline settings. \sys achieves 94.72\% agreement with human evaluators---on par with carefully engineered online benchmarks---while preserving the scalability and reproducibility of static offline benchmarks.
+Furthermore, our comprehensive module-level analysis uncovers several key insights and actionable guidelines for designing more capable and cost-efficient mobile agents.